toLOVEmy/gitNoteBook/README.md

 # gitNoteBook
-use record daily notebook in learning fileds
+use to record daily notebook in learning fileds